turingschool/curriculum/source/level_1/jsattend.markdown

 end
 ```

+#### Slightly Improved Output

-Go ahead and RUN this code to see what you get.
+Run this code to see what you get.
 Mine looks like this...

 ```
 JSAttend Initialized.